I.M – ‘Duality’ review: defining duality in more ways than one

 The album starts off with the smooth and sensuous title track ‘God Damn’, an outward expression of a stream of consciousness in an effortless blend of both English and Korean.
 I.M is known for his proficiency in the former, so this probably isn’t much of a surprise; yet, the song’s linguistic interchange alone is already a subtle display of his duality, and versatility in his forms of expression.

-Yet, the lyrics and sound of ‘God Damn’ fail to convey a more complex web of thoughts and emotions then are hinted at.
-On the track, the rapper delves into his inner sensuality (“Kiss me down till I’m naked” being quite the giveaway), a theme which he previously touched on in ‘Horizon’ from his 2019 mixtape of the same name.
+Although I.M does explore some complexity with his thoughts and emotions on the track – far beyond the simple message of “finding one’s hope out from the wander” as stated in a press statement for the mini-album – the rapper still falls back on some of his tried and true themes for ‘God Damn’.
+He delves yet again into his inner sensuality (“Kiss me down till I’m naked” being quite the giveaway), a which he previously touched on in ‘Horizon’ from his 2019 mixtape of the same name.
 Moreover, some of the atmospheric tones and melody transitions heard in ‘God Damn’ are also reminiscent of ‘Horizon’.

 Thankfully, I.M picks up the pace next with the fully English track ‘Howlin’’, which contains a semblance of vulnerability in its lyrics (“Grab me when I’m falling / ’Cause I make myself so lonely”).
 The hypnotic rhythms in ‘Burn’ add further intensity, fueling a desire to let his pent-up feelings go up in flames so as to move forward (“I don’t wanna waste my time on the past time”).